devmagellan/laravel-csv-import/README.md

     Imediasun\Widgets\WidgetServiceProvider::class,
 ];
 ```
-You can publish the migration with:
+You can publish the package with:

 ```
 php artisan vendor:publish --provider="Imediasun\Widgets\WidgetServiceProvider"
 ```
-Also you need run this command in Laravel:
+Also you need run migrate in Laravel:

 ```
 php artisan migrate